Why Green Your Fleet?

 Fleet vehicles are driven 2 to 7 times the miles of the average passenger vehicles, consuming more fuel and emitting more greenhouse gas (GHG) and criteria emissions.
 Making the choice to upgrade corporate fleet vehicles to alternative fuels provides great opportunities to put large numbers of cleaner alternative fuel vehicles on the roads and help improve operational efficiency and reduce environmental impact.

 There are many compelling reasons to upgrade your fleet with alternative vehicles:

-- Reduce emissions.
-Petroleum-fueled medium and heavy-duty vehicles generate nearly half of all vehicle GHG emissions so upgrading your fleet provides a measurable ways to reduce your company’s carbon emissions.
+- Reduce Emissions.
+Petroleum-fueled medium and heavy-duty vehicles generate nearly half of all vehicle GHG emissions so upgrading your fleet provides a measurable way to reduce your company’s carbon emissions.